Introduction

 • sex and gender

-• type of disability
+• type and severity of disability

 • state and territory

-• culturally and linguistically diverse (CALD) status
+• culturally and linguistically diverse (CALD) people

 • remoteness.